Twofour2/RainReloader/README.md

 # RainReloader
 Live reloads and re-injects BepInEx plugins into rainworld

-This only barely works and isn't easy to setup.
+This mod is very early stages, isn't complete, barely works and isn't easy to setup.
 You need a good idea on how to setup a rainworld code mod to use this.

 Enable your mod in rainworld and remove it from "Rain World\RainWorld_Data\StreamingAssets\enabledMods.txt"
 Create a new file called "reloadMods.txt" in the same StreamingAssets folder, then add your mod GUID to it.